 - Original Debit and credit note details and its amendments.

-- Table 10 consists of tax liability on account of outward supplies declared in the current tax period and negative ITC on account of amendment to import of goods in the current tax period.
-On submission of GSTR-5, System shall compute the tax liability and ITC will be posted to the respective ledgers.
+- Table 10 consists of tax liability on account of outward supplies declared in the current tax period and negative ITC on account of an amendment to import of goods in the current tax period.
+On submission of GSTR-5, System shall compute the tax liability and the system shall post the ITC to the respective ledgers.

 If you are a foreign company requiring GST registration or GST filing services, get in touch with an IndiaFilings Expert.